|►||Talk to an Adviser|

 A: 1-3 pages (double-spaced), briefly describing your background, experience, academic interests and goals.
 It should demonstrate your ability to make your point concisely.

-A: If you have ordered your transcripts, trust that they will be received.
+A: We may not have sufficient staff to enter the receipt of transcripts on your application site.
+If you have ordered your transcripts, trust that they will be received.
 When your preliminary application assessment is conducted, we will let you know if we have NOT received your transcript, and if anything is lacking.
 After preliminary reviews have been conducted, you will be able to see if we received your transcripts by returning to your application page.
-This should be available by February 6, 2013.
+This should be available by February 7, 2014.
+NB: If you are offered admission, you will also be required to provide to the Graduate School Enrollment Management Services an official transcript from the institution granting your Bachelor's or other degree, as specified.

-You must mail your official transcripts to the Jackson School as part of the application.
-If you are offered admission and choose to accept the offer, you will also need to send official transcripts reflecting your awarded degree to the Graduate School Enrollment Management Services (GEMS) when requested by that office.
+You must both upload unofficial copies of your transcripts and send, or have sent, your official transcripts to the Jackson School as part of the application.
+If you are offered admission and choose to accept the offer, you will also need to send official transcripts reflecting your awarded Bachelor's degree to the Graduate School Enrollment Management Services (GEMS) when requested by that office.

-It is acceptable if the official transcripts arrive with a week or so after the deadline.
+It is acceptable if the official transcripts arrive a week or so after the deadline.
 As long as the transcripts arrive by about Jan.
-10, your application should not be compromised.
+15, your application should not be compromised.

-Please send official transcripts directly to the Jackson School.
+Please send, or have sent, official transcripts directly to the Jackson School.
 The mailing address is:

 Jackson School of International Studies